aletheon/eleutherios-website/README.md

 #### Current features:

-- Search for finding forums or services
+- Search for forums or services
 - Redundant forum (forum in forum)
 - Blocking to prevent unwanted services or users from serving in forums, they have been asked not to serve in or for requesting services, they have been asked not to request
 - Service ratings and reviews